-As a component of their compensation, restricted stock has been granted to directors at the closing market price of REX common stock on the grant date.
+As a component of their compensation, restricted stock has been granted to directors and certain employees at the closing market price of REX common stock on the grant date.
 In addition, one quarter (one third prior to 2022) of executives' incentive compensation is payable by an award of restricted stock based on the then closing market price of REX common stock on the grant date.
 The Company's board of directors has determined that the grant date will be June 15th, or the next business day if June 15th is not a business day, for all grants of restricted stock.

-At July 31, 2022 and January 31, 2022, unrecognized compensation cost related to nonvested restricted stock was approximately \$621,000 and \$97,000 respectively.
+At October 31, 2022 and January 31, 2022, unrecognized compensation cost related to nonvested restricted stock awards was approximately \$551,000 and \$97,000 respectively.
 The following tables summarize non-vested restricted stock award activity for the periods presented: